SavokBS/BrawlStars-v33/README.md

 You must find client by yourself, but i left leaked script for v33 in this repo.
 (I made offline battles in it, so you can play battles from lobby)
 # Authors
 SaVok - discord: SaVok#8005, telegram: @sayonaravoke
+# Support
+If you like project, please press 🌟 star!